Skip to content

 • What triggers expansion conversations?

-Vantage Point Insight: In our experience, 60% of "integration problems" are actually process problems in disguise.
+📊 Key Stat: In Vantage Point's experience, 60% of "integration problems" are actually process problems in disguise.
 A perfectly executed integration that automates a broken process simply creates broken data faster.
-Process mapping must precede technology selection.

 Data Type Primary System Secondary Systems